mage0r/HD44780_Backpack/README.md

 ------------

 To the HackMelbourne (CCHS, http://hackmelbourne.org) community of Melbourne, Australia.
-To Andy Gelme (https://github.com/geekscape) for his help with modifying the library.

 To all other open-source developers whose countless hours supported every other aspect of this design.